dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 console.log(mess); // foo man chew is always in style
 ```

-No confusion there, but with the power of call I can invoke the Array.join method on a plain old object.
+No confusion there, but with the power of call I can invoke the Array.join method on a plain old object that is not an array.

 ```js
 var arr = {0:'foo',1:'man',2:'chew',3:'is',4:'always',5:'in',6:'style',length:7},